JHoelli/Semantic-Meaningfulness/Readme.md

 - [ ] How to cope with huge number of Parameters of CF Methods --> Preposition: set to original paper parameter
 - [ ] What else to logg for evaluation ?
 Model accuracies and confusion matrix?
 - [ ] Why are sematic and relation ship quiete close together ? --> can we conclude that relationship checks are a sufficient approx.? --> How would could we design an experiment?
+- [ ] Compare out Do-Calculus with Defintion of Pearl